Trump gave $ 100 million to an agency to fight Covid. Here is what happened. - ExBulletin

 The agency’s online documents continue to promote the funding opportunity, but the agency’s estimates of how long it takes for funding to be approved have dropped from 3 to 4 months to 9 to 15 months, according to the report.

 In July 2020, the agency announced a commitment of $ 765 million to work with Kodak to manufacture the generic drug ingredients needed for the pandemic.
-Kodaksstocks climbed 570% and the company said it plans to expand existing facilities in Rochester, New York and St. Paul, Minnesota.
+Kodaks shares climbed 570% and the company said it plans to expand its existing facilities in Rochester, New York, and St. Paul, Minnesota.

 The deal was under immediate review and was never concluded.